michael-gazda/nameservice/spec/Quick_Start_Guide.md

-# Nameservice Quick User Guide
+# Nameservice Quick Start Guide

 ## Quick start to using the nameservice module

-In order to begin using the nameservice module there are several necessary steps
+To start using the nameservice module in your application there are several necessary steps.

  - Import and initialize AppModules for each used module
  - Register codecs from all modules used